-Absorption and Action spectrum :

-All the photosynthetic pigments have ability to absorb different wavelengths of light.
-The light absorbed at each wavelength by different pigments, can be shown in the form of a graph.
-Such a graph showing the absorption of light at different wavelengths by different pigments, is termed as Absorption spectrum.
+Absorption and Action spectrum: All the pigments of the chloroplast absorb light quanta or photons and transfer the absorbed energy to chlorophyll a.
+The amount of light absorbed at each wavelength can be shown in the form of a graph.
+It shows different curves at different wavelengths.
+Such a curve which shows the amount of light absorbed at each wavelength is termed as Absorption spectrum.